 - For the moment, pending more information, the IUCN lists the remarkable and distinctive creature as Least Concern.
 This status, while subject to revision, presently appears on the organization’s Red List of Threatened Species.

 - The fascinating animal nonetheless faces several clear threats to its continued existence.
 Ongoing habitat loss now represents an imminent danger to it.
 Its greatest peril, however, now comes in the form of the effects of escalating climate change.

 Wallace’s Flying Frog Physical Description

-Most people generally consider the Wallace’s Flying Frog to be very photogenic.
-They predominantly display a bright green on their back and either yellow or pale white on the underside.
+Most people generally consider the Wallace’s Flying Frog to be highly photogenic, and rightfully so.
+The colors the animal presents typically include a bright green on the back.
+It also, however, usually displays either yellow or a pale white on the underside.

-It possesses oversized webbed feet that it utilizes to glide from tree to tree.
-The species also has oversized toe pads, which helps them cling to trees as they land from their flight.
-The eyes grow quite large, with horizontal pupils.
+It also evolved over-sized webbed feet that it utilizes to glide from tree to tree.
+The eyes, meanwhile, grow quite large, and possess striking horizontal pupils.
+Not stopping there, the species also has large toe pads, which help it cling to trees as it lands from its flight.

-Another habitat requirement is the local presence of either small pools of fresh water or slow-moving streams, required for breeding habits.
+The amphibian does not seem to reside at altitudes of greater than 1,970 ft (600 m) above sea level.
+Yet another habitat requirement remains the local presence of either small pools of fresh water or slow-moving streams.
+These it requires for its evolved breeding habits.

 The Wallace’s Flying Frog spends the majority of its life in the trees, descending only to mate and lay eggs.
 Its known diet, meanwhile, consists entirely of a variety of small insects.
 Finally, its only known natural predators seem to be various arboreal snakes.